 - Continue breathing with each push.
 It is normal if you are making loud, grunting noises.
 You should keep breathing every five seconds until the urge is no longer felt.
 You shouldn’t be holding your breath for long.

 - When the contractions are over, relax while breathing easy and wait for the next contraction for you to sync with the pushing.

 - When the urge is felt again, you may start to push for a few seconds during the peak of contractions.

 As the baby’s downward movement occurs and pressure on the pelvic floor increases, you will want to push more frequently and strongly during contractions.

-Epidural anesthesia will numb your pelvic region and this will greatly affect your efforts.
+Epidural anaesthesia will numb your pelvic region, and this will greatly affect your efforts.
 Without a sensation in the pelvic area, an urge to push is difficult to perceive.
 It is scary for first-time mothers’ as they aren’t used to it.
-At this point of time, if your cervix is felt to be fully dilated on a PV, you will be asked to push.
+At this point, if your cervix is fully dilated, you will be asked to push.
 If it is the correct time, there may be some pressure felt on the pelvic floor.

 One should watch for the contraction to peak and then push to sync with the uterine contractions.
 The baby’s position may also be determined at this stage.
 The effect of epidural may fade off in certain cases, giving the urge to push again.
 If the birth canal is adequate for the baby and the contractions persist, the baby will constantly keep moving down and out.
 This is also referred to as labouring down.